AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 One possible explanation was that due to the limit time of data acquisition state (detailed explanation of ProCoDA set points can be found after the main text), the system did not have enough time to form the floc blanket.
 Therefore, thethe duration of data acquisition state was extended, from 3600 seconds to 4800 seconds, and to 8000 seconds.
 Based on observation, dense floc blanket was formed one hour after the coagulant was added.
 If there was no floc blanket formed within two hours in a trial, it would not form over time.

 The experiment data of one stage addition experiments in the beginning didn't align with the expectation and experimental results in the past semester.
-It was expected that the floc blanket could be found in the sedimentation tank each run because the minimum coagulant dosage used at that time was 1.5mg/L, which would be enough to reduce the effluent turbidity to 15 or less NTU according to past research.
-Besides, the goal of the flocculation and sedimentation system was reducing the water turbidity to 5 NTU or less, so that the water can be treated by AguaClara filtration system, which was unable to effectively treat water with 5NTU or higher turbidity.
-In some of our trials, the effluent turbidity was range from 70NTU to 80NTU, which suggested that only the tube flocculator contributed to the particle removal.
-Several possible causes of the failure was raised, and following paragraphs will discuss how we tested them.
+It was expected that the floc blanket could be found in the sedimentation tank each run because the minimum coagulant dosage used at that time was 1.5 mg/L, which would be enough to reduce the effluent turbidity to 15 or less NTU according to past research.
+Besides, the goal of the flocculation and sedimentation system was reducing the water turbidity to 5 NTU or less, so that the water can be treated by AguaClara filtration system that was unable to effectively treat water with 5NTU or higher turbidity.
+In some of our trials, the effluent turbidity ranged from 70NTU to 80NTU, which suggested that only the tube flocculator contributed to the particle removal.

 One assumption was that due to the limit time of data acquisition state(detail explanation of ProCoDA set points can be found after the main text), the system did not have enough time to form the floc blanket.
 We extend the duration of data acquisition state, from 3600 seconds to 4800 seconds, and finally it was 8000 seconds.
 According to our observation, dense floc blanket usually formed one hour after the coagulant was added.
-If there was no floc blanket formed within two hours in a trial, it won't form over time.
+If there was no floc blanket formed within two hours in a trial, it would not form over time.

-The effluent turbidity did not vary a lot even though the increment function worked, after examining the data we found that the coagulant pump actually worked around its lowest speed, and the past research showed that our pump did not work well at that speed.
-Therefore, for future experiments, we are going to set a higher intercept for the increment function, so the lowest rpm in our experiment now is 39.